 Jilani loves to work with trainee Dance Leaders, and especially with young people, helping them to fulfill their potential as leaders and musicians with the dances.
-She also works with her own Sufi students, and leads a monthly Zikr and Ruhaniat-style Sufi classes three times a week on Zoom, as well as occasional longer retreats.
+She also works with her own Sufi students, and currently leads a monthly Zikr and Ruhaniat-style Sufi classes three times a week on Zoom, as well as occasional longer retreats.

 Dances of Universal Peace at the opening ceremony of the XR October Rebellion

 Jilani has been invited to lead a Dance as part of the Extinction Rebellion opening ceremony in Parliament Square, London on the 6th October, from 4pm.

 It would be wonderful to have as many Dancers as possible to support this.
 There are likely to be several hundred people at least at the ceremony, most of whom have never experienced the Dances before.
 Please come and be part of the circles to help hold the energy!
 We would be so grateful to have your support.

 The theme of the ceremony is Beacons of Truth: how can we fearlessly speak our truth and find the trust, courage and willingness to be powerful in our truth telling.

 Let’s come together as a Dance community in London at this crucial time, to demonstrate the power of peace!

 “I’d like to go to a peace demonstration where the demonstrators demonstrate peace.”